Satnampanth: Revival and promulgation

+Revival under Jagjivan

+The second revival was again decades later by Jagjivan Das (1670–1761?), a Chandel Thakur, whose guru was Maharaja Vishveshwara Puri.
+His own chief disciples were Dulanadasa, Gosaindasa, Devidasa and Khemadasa.
 Jagjivan Das is the second most important Satnami.
 Due to his spiritual fame, he was met by Emperor Akbar.
 Swami Dayal lists Jagjivan Sahab as his predecessor and writes:

 If in your mind you do not believe what I say, then consult the sayings of Kabir and Guru Nanak.
 Tulsi's persuasion is just the same, and so is that of Paltu and Jagjivan.
 These saints I take as my authority, and I witness to what they teach.

-The sect has an official foundation date, which is April 21, 1657.

-This sect is named after its Lord, Satnam.

-Historically, chroniclers have also wrote of them as mundiah (because followers often shaved their heads) and bairagi.
+Revival under Ghasidas

+Main gate of Jaitkham, Girodhpuri the birthplace of Shri Guru Ghasidas, the founder of Chhattisgarh’s Satnami movement.

+The third revival was by Ghasidas, a Chamar farm-servant, in the 1820s at present-day Chhattisgarh picked up and founded his own offshoot-Satnami sect.
+His teachings were saved in the Nirvan Gyan scripture, which he wrote.
+Ghasidas, according to M. A. Sherring, may have been influenced by the teachings of Ravidas, a disciple of Ramananda.
+Others believe he was inspired by Kabir, through the Kabirpanthis in Chhattisgarh.
+The Satnami movement originating in Madhya Pradesh was part of a larger Dalit movement of Chamars to set up their own panths that were inspired by Bhakti movement-era saints, such as Ravidas and Kabir.
+The Dharamdasi branch of the Kabirpanthis had been active in the Chhattisgarh region.